1313e/CMasher/docs/source/user/sequential.rst

     :align: center
     :alt: Overview of all sequential colormaps in *CMasher* for Python.

-    Overview of all sequential colormaps in *CMasher*.
+    Overview of all sequential colormaps in *CMasher*, sorted on lightness profile and perceptual range.
+    The three numbers below the name of each colormap represent the starting lightness value; the final lightness value; and the perceptual range of that colormap, respectively.

 .. _PRISM: https://github.com/1313e/PRISM